KasparEtter/ef1p/pages/email/email.md

 configuring an SPF record on subdomains without an `MX` record is usually not necessary.
 For unused domains, setting up a [DMARC record](#domain-based-message-authentication-reporting-and-conformance) is much more important.
-On one hand, DMARC protects the identity which is actually visible to users: the `From` address.
+On the one hand, DMARC protects the identity which is actually visible to users: the `From` address.
 On the other hand, DMARC policies also cover subdomains, where the [policy for subdomains](#subdomain-policy) can be different from the policy for the [organizational domain](#organizational-domain).